Nytra/MonkeyBepisLoader/README.md

 Some notes:

-- Currently requires manual installation of BepisLoader and BepInEx mods (Does not work with mod managers)
+- Currently requires manual installation of BepisLoader and BepInEx mods (Does not work with mod managers such as r2modman)
 - MonkeyLoader pre-patchers don't work.
 BepInEx ones do.
 - It doesn't matter which order you do the first two installation steps.